jeaye/nixos-in-place/README.md

 ### tmpfs
 Systems may put `/tmp` onto its own tmpfs, so you may get a warning saying there may not be enough space.
-Double check on your own, with `df -h` and feel free to continue.
+Double check on your own, with `df -h`, and feel free to continue.

 ## How it works
 In short: